jhoneill/6Print/mdHelp/Out-Printer.md

 ```

 ### -FontSize
-Size of font, defaults to 10 point
+Size of font, defaults to 10 point.

 ```yaml
 Type: Int32